ayushganguli1769/calendar_class/README.md

 ## How to test the live url?

-You can login using the faculty username it_faculty4 and password 1234.
-For testing the student model use username ayushganguli and password 1234.
+You can login using the faculty username cse_faculty1 and password 1234.
+For testing the student model use username cse_student1 and password 1234.
 Previously uploaded media files during development won't work for now.
 While uploading media files please use small txt files.

 ## Problems it Solves: